microsoft/MLOpsPython/docs/canary_ab_deployment.md

 | Green_100           |100          |0           |All traffic (100%) is routed to the green image.<br>The blue image is removed

 **Note:** The pipeline performs the rollout without any pausing.
 You may want to configure [Approvals and Checks](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass) for the stages on your environment for better experience of the model testing.
-The environment ***abtestenv*** will be added automatically to your AzDo project after the first pipoeline run.
+The environment ***abtestenv*** will be added automatically to your AzDo project after the first pipeline run.

 At each stage you can verify how the traffic is routed sending requests to $GATEWAY_IP/score with ***Postman*** or with ***curl***: